xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 | FLP   | Forwarding lookup block in the forwarding engine in the IRPP.<br>-It is a very programmable and flexible block.<br>-It helps in lookup action using different database like LEM, LPM etc.<br>-It has place for OAM classification too.                                                                                                                                       |
 | PMF   | Programmable Mapping and Filtering block is another block present in the pipeline.<br>-It is most programmable block in the pipeline. <br>-It has all the history of the packet from other blocks like incoming ports, lookup results etc.<br>-It takes care of ACL, LPTS, QoS etc. It is there in ingress and egress pipeline.                                              |

+Note:
+There are multiple blocks in the IRPP and ERPP in the pipeline for packet processing.
+Parser, FLP, PMF etc are one of those.
+This is specific to ASIC used, hence not exposing the internal details.
+{: .notice--info}
 ### TX Path

 ![Screenshot 2021-04-26 at 4.30.35 PM.png]({{site.baseurl}}/images/Screenshot 2021-04-26 at 4.30.35 PM.png)